 Armon Owlia is a Persian-American journalist, podcaster, and activist.
 He is the creator, producer, and host of both the YouTube series, “For The Community,” and the podcast, “The Aut Cast.”
-He is also the editor-in-chief of the blog “Community Voices.”
-All three of these projects, which exists under the collective FTC umbrella, covers neurodiversity rights, a cause close to Owlia’s heart.
+Both projects, which exists under the collective FTC umbrella, covers neurodiversity rights, a cause close to Owlia’s heart.

 Despite being born in Pittsburgh, Pennsylvania, Owlia’s broad global experiences, including his Persian ancestry and being raised in Hong Kong, gave him an international perspective that Owlia frequently incorporates into his journalism and personal views.
 Owlia has contributed pieces to The Triangle, The Philadelphia Inquirer, The San Francisco Chronicle, and The Mercury News.